NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] P0: finish making my type-safe fixpoint thing so i can implement the PROPERLY discretized pid algorithm from wikipedia
-- [ ] redesign manual stepper control UI to match the new API and to be easier to use
+- [x] redesign manual stepper control UI to match the new API and to be easier to use
 - [x] **P1: fix major stepper glitch when reversing direction**
 - [x] P1: Okay we REALLY need to be able to dial the motor speed ALL the way down right next to zero. the pid loop is not happy otherwise.
 - [x] FIXME: go through all my uses of __not_in_flash and add asserts to make sure they're actually doing that thing (addr < 0x1000000)